grpc/proposal/A107-tls-private-key-offloading.md

 };
 ```

-The C-Core APIs used
-to configure this feature will rely on a new certificate provider
-implementation.
+The private key signer can be configured via the `InMemoryCertificateProvider`
+using a new `IdentityKeyOrSignerCertPair` struct, as shown below."

 ```c
 // This already exists - it will be deprecated and replaced with `IdentityKeyOrSignerCertPair` where necessary.